dcmfx/dcmfx-vscode/README.md

 ## Usage

-After installing the extension in VS Code, open a context menu on a DICOM (.dcm) or DICOM JSON file and select `DCMfx: Print DICOM data set`, or one of the other available options.
+After installing the extension in VS Code, open a context menu on a DICOM (.dcm) or DICOM JSON file and select `DCMfx: Print data set`, or one of the other available options.

 This extension is also available on the Open VSX Registry for users of Eclipse